 To turn the front passenger airbag on-Turn the key clockwise to the "AUTO" position.
-At this time, the indicator light condition varies depending on the occupant in the right front seat (bench seat) or front seat (separate seats).
-(For details, see "Front passenger occupant classification system" on page 80 in this Section.)
+At this time, the indicator light condition varies depending on the occupant in the front passenger seat.
+(For details, see "Front passenger occupant classification system" on page 82 in this Section.)

 To turn the front passenger airbag off-Turn the key counterclockwise to the "OFF" position and remove it.
 At this time, the "OFF" indicator light comes on.
 If the key is removed at any other position than "OFF", the switch will automatically return to the "AUTO" position.